dariok/wdbplus/README.md

         </struct>
     </projectMD>

+### post-installation
+1. add project's XML/XSLT etc. files into a subcollection of `/db/apps/edoc/data`
-1. The file is now available to view under `http://yourserver/exist/apps/edoc/view.html?id=xml-id`
+1. The file is now available to view under `http://yourserver:8080/exist/apps/edoc/view.html?id=xml-id`

 ----

-Currently used in these projects:
+##Currently used in these projects:

 * HAB Wolfenbüttel
   * Editionsprojekt Karlstadt